moj-analytical-services/OPG/README_DEPUTYSHIP.md

 ## Deputyship Forecasting Model
 Basically, the way the deputyships is forecasted is similar to a stopped-flow model, essentially we have got the active caseload in the middle, which is the kind of expert thank OPG synchronising it and we have got he got new cases flowing in aa new orders that the Court of Protection is making and then you got those cases that are terminated.
 They might terminate for a number of reasons, generally the people die and sometimes it might not be it might just simply be that the order is not renewed.
 It is unlike the power of authorny which is lasting, e.g., if they have got a power of attheney unless they seek to remove that, which they can do e.g., if they divorced or just they do not want it anymore or their attorney dies or needed a new one.
 Thus, with the deputyship, they have to be renewed so the Court of Protection has to renew it and it has generally done about every three years.
 People could flow off the active caseload for number reasons: that is generally when people die but it could also be the court order is not renewed but you know the reasons why that would happen and they are pretty limited so this would normally give a deputyship to somebody unless they really lost capacity, so I suppose they could have a situation where somebody is in a coma or something else and when they recover and regain their consciousness or something else and then they do not need one anymore.
 Thus, they could have a situation like that and those cases that are flowing off and the balance between those cases coming on and those cases are flowing off is what is really the active caseloads in the middle.

+- **If we imagine that water is flowing out of the bath through the plug hole, that is what the termination date is showing.
+So we have these people here who had died and the death of clients mainly changed their status from Active to being Closed.
+So to work out the active caseload each year, we need to work out how many new cases are going to be added and how many cases are going to be terminated.
+Those are the two key things that we need to know and then we can run the model forward in that way.

 Here we break down how the stopped-flow technique can be related to the bathtub model and how it might apply to understanding and calculating the rate of new deputyships orders in the Office of Public Guardian (OPG) for active supervision with termination dates due to death or order closure.
 In summary, the stopped-flow technique and the bathtub model analogy provide insights into dynamic systems, whether in chemical reactions or administrative processes like managing deputyships orders.
 By applying these concepts, the OPG can better understand and manage its caseload, ensuring effective supervision and timely responses to changing circumstances.